 I’ve had an OKC account for a while now and as a male identified person primarily seeking female identified people for friends and dating I’ve noticed a lot of women’s profiles have some very strongly worded notices of boundaries around what type of messages and behavior they find unacceptable when interacting through OKC.
 The frequency with which I see these disclaimers makes it clear that there is a real problem with men contacting women on OKC in ways that are unacceptable, offensive, creepy and unwanted.
 It seems to me that the harassment problem that is rampant on OKC and sites like it could be dramatically reduced through better policies and user options.
 The more I’ve thought about it though the more I’ve started to suspect that the worst offending harassers are likely to be OKCs most profitable users.
 Below are a few of the problems that exist on OKC followed by some suggestions around how I think things could change.

-This is a project I took on to modify my electric guitar for my feel music dorks.
+This is a project I took on to modify my electric guitar for my fellow music dorks.
 Continue reading “Blocking my Floyd Rose Tremolo”

 The Writing Process